 In this article, focusing on the human gait cycles, we consider the human gait modeling based on simple gait structure.
-We estimate the parameters of the human gait cycles using the method of nonlinear least squares.
+We estimate the parameters of the human gait cycles

+ISBN: 978-988-19251-6-9 ISSN: 2078-0958 (Print); ISSN: 2078-0966 (Online) using the method of nonlinear least squares.
 We also show that estimated parameters may be used for the human gait analysis and abnormal gait detection.
 Experimental results verify that our model can estimate the various parameters and these parameters are good feature values of the human gait.
+We plan to implement this scheme for the sports analysis of the long-distance runner.